 Year 8 (1 full lesson per week).

-In Key Stage 4 Religious Education we follow the AQA examination board GCSE in Religious Studies.
-This compares issues within Society and Life with Religious beliefs.
-We consider the beliefs and practises of the Christian and Buddhist faiths as a matter of course through pupils with a good grounding in another faith are welcome to follow the course according to the doctrines of their faith if it is one covered by the exam board.
-Pupils learn how religious believers consider such things as conflict, relationships, human rights and justice.
+Year 9, 10 and 11 We follow the AQA examination board GCSE in Religious Studies.
+This compares issues within society and Life with Religious beliefs.
+We consider the beliefs and practises of the Christian and Buddhist faiths as a matter of course though pupils with a good grounding in another faith are welcome to follow the course according to the doctrines of their faith if it is one covered by the exam board.
+Pupils learn how religious believers consider such things as crime, relationships, life and death, human rights and justice.
 We consider secular concepts too to try and ensure a balance of view and understanding.
-Each class has two lessons a week in year 9 and one lesson in year 10 and 11.
+Each class has three lessons over two weeks in years 9, 10 and 11.
 They will sit the examination at the end of year 11.

 Textbook: AQA GCSE (9-1) Religious Studies Specification A